Thread: Wedding Photography

 01-07-2013, 01:32 PM #5

 "low light" is the real constraint.
-I think to pull it off you need a body with very good to excellent high iso performance, fast lenes and good post processing noise reduction software. (and of course the ability to effectively use all 3)"If you are slugging around a battery pack and strobe, you must be badass."
+I think to pull it off you need a body with very good to excellent high iso performance, fast lenes and good post processing noise reduction software. (and of course the ability to effectively use all 3)"They call me Bruce."

 01-07-2013, 03:00 PM #6

 I shoot with a 7d and a f/2.8 lens and even then sometimes there's a fair bit of noise reduction to be carried out.

 I revert to a famous thread here.
 It will put it in prospective..

 So You Think You Can Shoot - Lessons from a First-Time Wedding ShooterCameras: Canon 60D, Canon 20D, 35mm Nikon FM2n

 Canon EF lens used : 50mm f1.8, 18-55mm f/3.5-5.5, 75-300mm f/4.5-5, 85mm f/1.8

 Tamron Lens: 28-75mm F/2.8 XR Di LD Aspherical (IF)